contiamo/contiamo-client-python/demo-notebooks/README.md

+This folder contains companion notebooks for our documentation: https://docs.contiamo.com/en/labs/.

-_In this folder you will find demo notebooks that can be used to explore Contiamo Labs.
-They use a demo databases created by Contiamo representating transaction information for a mobile app retailer._
+They are meant be used inside the Contiamo app.
+The notebooks use a demo database created by Contiamo representing transaction information for a mobile app retailer.